microbit-apps/microcode-v2/docs/doc-plan.md

 Before execution starts, all variables (X, Y, and Z) are initialized to 0 and the current value of all micro:bit/jacdac sensors is cached.
-The initial value of the radio is undefined.
+The initial value of radio_value is undefined.
 The radio group is initialized to 1.
 Execution begins by transitioning to page 1.

 ### Defaults

-The absence of an optional element results in the use of a default, as follows:
+The absence of an optional element/value results in the use of a default element/value, as follows:

 -   A rule with an empty do section never executes (no matching performed on it).